untangle/mfw_docs/beta.rst

 Upgrade to a newer version from the administration UI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you've installed the SD-WAn Router, you'll be able to upgrade to new versions from the administration UI.
+Once you've installed the SD-WAN Router, you'll be able to upgrade to new versions from the administration UI.
 Go to System -> Settings -> Upgrade.
 - Downloading the latest version from this page to any machine where you can access your SD-WAN Router.
 - Go to the SD-WAN Router administration interface under Settings -> System -> Upgrade.
 - Select "Browse" and find the file that you downloaded from this page